mloning/website/content/posts/setting-up-pihole-on-raspberry-pi.md

 * `pihole -c` to open the console dashboard,
 * opening `http://<host>/admin/` (for example, `http://raspberrypi.local/admin/`) in the browser of your usual computer to login to the admin dashboard using the admin password.

+If you want to reconfigure Pi-hole later, run: `pihole -r` and select "reconfigure".

-## Configure Pi-hole as your network's DNS server
+## Configure Pi-hole as your network's DHCP provider

 My router did not allow me to set a DNS server, so I configured the DHCP provider instead.
 For other options, see the [tutorial].

-1. Log in to your router's admin page.
-If you don't know the address, you can find it using: `nmcli -f IP4.GATEWAY device show wlan0`
+Log in to your router's admin page.
+If you don't know the address, you can find it using: `nmcli -f IP4.GATEWAY device show wlan0`, assuming your usual computer is connected via `wlan0` and not `eth0`.

+From your router's admin page:

+1. Assign a static IP to the Raspberry Pi.
+1. Disable your router's default DHCP provider.

+From the Pi-hole admin dashboard:

+1. Enable Pi-hole as the DHCP provider in "settings" under "DHCP".

 ## Check if Pi-hole is working